Virginia Tech® home

 Prerequisites: To be eligible to enroll in MATH 1225 at VT, you must

-• earn a passing score on a MATH 1225 Placement Assessment.
+• earn a score of 80 or higher on a MATH 1225 Placement Assessment.
 Read more information in the MATH 1225 Placement FAQs.

 - OR-